whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-10-Birchbox-Subscription-Box-December-2015-Review-Coupon.md

 <img src="/images/BirchboxDec2015Items.jpg" border="0" style="border:none;max-width:100%;" alt="Birchbox November 2015 Items!" /></a></center></p>
 <br>

-<p>I received 5 items this month and I'm not sure if it's because I chose not to select my sample last month, but I ended up receiving 2 of the items listes in their sample choices, how awesome!</p>
+<p>I received 5 items this month and I'm not sure if it's because I chose not to select my sample last month, but I ended up receiving 2 of the items listed in their sample choices, how awesome is that!</p>
 <br>

 <H4>Items in detail:</H4>